 Schrum has published widely, including recent articles on scholarly digital storytelling and teaching historical thinking in hybrid and online settings, and presents her work nationally and internationally.
 Schrum received her B.A. in history and anthropology from U.C.
-Berkeley and her Ph.D. in history from Johns Hopkins University.
+Berkeley and her M.A. and Ph.D. in history from Johns Hopkins University.

 Scholarly digital storytelling

 Teaching and learning the history of higher education in the U.S.